eqqo-official/Melior/README.md

 ## Heart of the Sea Magnet

 The enigmatic HEART OF THE SEA acts like a magnet.
-Right click it whilst holding to ACTIVATE or DEACTIVATE the magent functionality.
+Right click it whilst holding to ACTIVATE or DEACTIVATE the magnet functionality.

+## Villager Fixes

+Implementation of another mod I had commissioned that stops the **VILLAGERS** from forgetting where their **BED** and **WORKSTATION** was.

+Potentially also add a fix for the villager AI's confusion around **TRAPDOORS**.